Discounted shots and cocktails right before hump day

 School of Rock Cape Town

 This international music school has finally landed in Mzansi – Cape Town to be precise- and is set to (as its motto puts it) “inspire the world to rock on stage and in life.”
 The institution distinguishes itself from the rest by its core belief that the stage is the best teacher.
-Most of School of Rock’s offering is performance based, and features over five-age specific courses that scholars can choose from.
-Its core offering, which is designed for ages 11-17 introducers aspiring rock stars to the team element in music instruction, includes lessons on harmonies, musicianship, stage performance and more.
+Most of School of Rock’s offering is performance based and features over five-age specific courses that scholars can choose from.
+Its core offering, which is designed for ages 11-17 introduces aspiring rock stars to the team element in music instruction, includes lessons on harmonies, musicianship, stage performance and more.
 Not to mention, students get access to a weekly private music lesson on guitar, bass, keys, vocals, brass or drums.
-Other programmes include: Rookies (6-7 year olds), Rock 101 (8-10 year olds), and the Adults Performance Course.
+Other programmes include: Rookies (6-7 year-olds), Rock 101 (8-10 year-olds), and the Adults Performance Course.
 Ultimately, this is a great addition to any child’s extra-curricular activities

 Suite 202 | 2nd Floor Standard Bank Galleria | 120 Main Road | Claremont | +27 (0)21 671 9580